George Washington Bridge Toll History: How Rates Changed Over the Years

 What to Expect for Future Toll Increases

-Predicting the exact timing and amount of future toll increases is difficult, but the underlying pressures that drive increases show no sign of easing.
+Beyond that, the underlying pressures that drive periodic toll increases show no sign of easing.
 The George Washington Bridge continues to age and will need ongoing structural investment.
 The Port Authority's broader portfolio of facilities, including LaGuardia and JFK airports, the PATH train, and the new bus terminal project, all require enormous capital funding.
+Industry observers expect that further tariff revisions are likely beyond the announced 2027-2030 schedule, though the pace and scale will depend on the agency's financial situation, federal infrastructure funding, and political considerations.

 The introduction of New York City's congestion pricing program in 2025 added a new variable.
 Drivers entering Manhattan below 60th Street now pay an additional congestion charge on top of bridge and tunnel tolls.
 While GWB drivers who remain north of 60th Street are not directly affected by the congestion charge, those who continue into Midtown or Lower Manhattan face a combined toll burden that could influence future toll-setting decisions.
 Learn how congestion pricing interacts with GWB tolls.